tom2433/LiftTracker/README.md

 make the fill color of the in progress cards on session screen the border color, and make their fill transparent.

 add a new option to the drop-down in sessions screen called "view by week" allowing the user to cycle thru the weeks they've trained via forward and backward icon buttons.

+## 08/03

+user shall view all set sections in all historical lift cards by pressing the "expand all" button at the top of the DisplayAllSetDataForSession.